What it does – Find the correlation between two variables.

 Using the CORREL function in Google sheets we can determine the relationship between two events (data sets), whether this is needed for your business research or you just want to know if eating bread makes you look older, you can find the correlation in Google sheets, provided you have the data.

-There are several other useful tutorials on Google Sheets and tips and tricks therein on our blog.
+There are several other useful tutorials and guide on Google Sheets and tips and tricks therein on our blog.
 You can find them all here.

 Here are some related articles you may find useful: